davidrapson/scss-toolkit/README.md

 A starter toolkit based on SMACSS for Sass (SCSS) projects, with optional support for Compass.

+## UNMAINTINED

+**Note: This project is largely unmaintained.
+I feel there are still some valuable principles in this repo so can still be taken as a starting point but it unlikely to be updated.**

 SCSS Toolkit uses a combination of recommendations from:

 - [Adaptive Web Design](http://easy-readers.net/)